UnitexGramLab/unitexgramlab-org/pages/02.blog/01.featured/how-to-contribute/post.md

 # How to start ?

-Thank you for your interest in contributing with Unitex/GramLab development!
+Thank you for your interest in contributing with the Unitex/GramLab development!
 You could start downloading a [binary release](http://releases.unitexgramlab.org?target=_blank) and getting familiar with Unitex/GramLab.
 The User's Manual is available [here](http://unitex.univ-mlv.fr/releases/latest-stable/man/Unitex-GramLab-3.1-usermanual-en.pdf?target=_blank).

 Unitex/GramLab source code is hosted on [https://github.com/UnitexGramLab](https://github.com/UnitexGramLab?target=_blank).
 An overview of the C++ Core code (v3.0) is reachable [here](http://www-igm.univ-mlv.fr/~unitex/docs/core_code.pdf?target=_blank).
 For an overview of the Java IDE (v3.0) you could check [this presentation](http://www-igm.univ-mlv.fr/~unitex/docs/ide_code.pdf?target=_blank).
 There are also some contribution rules [here](#).